 Please note that we can only accept card payment - no cash payments can be accepted.

-We encourage those in receipt of Social Welfare benefits to apply as part time students to WIT.
+We encourage those in receipt of Social Welfare benefits to apply as part time students to SETU.
 Applicants in receipt of these payments may apply for a bursary rate (circa 25% discount) for many part-time undergraduate courses.
 If your partner is claiming one of the above payments on your behalf you may also be eligible to claim the bursary.
 Proof of joint benefit payment is required.
 Please see the individual courses pages for more information.

 Please provide evidence of your eligibility along with your application for the course.
 This can take the form of an electronic copy of your most recent payment receipt or a letter from the DSP (if you don’t have an electronic copy then take a picture of the document with your phone).
 This scheme will be subject to review at the end of the academic year and does not apply to any of our part-time postgraduate programmes.